Hierarchy12/project-granary/README.md

 Parts of this code are attributed to geeksforgeeks.org, and most of the historical data was supplied by Open Meteo weather API

 Roadmap:
-Developing a machine learning model to predict hyperlocal weather conditions by training it using historical data from external sources and current data from a personal weather station
+Developing a machine learning model to improve prediction of hyperlocal weather conditions by training it using historical data from external sources and current data from a personal weather station

 Note:
 Project Granary is a research project for personal educational uses only, and is not currently configured to provide meteorological or agricultural advice.